-Tiling in bathrooms and laundry, due to the compromise of waterproofing membranes, does not require to comply with this By-law, and needs to be waterproofed in accordance with best practice and Australian Standard AS3740 "Waterproofing of Wet Areas within Residential Buildings" - 2004 or equivalent.
+Tiling in bathrooms and laundry, due to the compromise of waterproofing membranes, MUST comply with By-law3.6 Waterproofing, and needs to be waterproofed in accordance with best practice and Australian Standards and Australian Construction Code AS3740 "Waterproofing of Wet Areas within Residential Buildings" - 2021 or equivalent.
+The OC must be provided with certification that that the waterproofing complies with Australian Standards and National Construction Code.